 One of the most common errors when trying to send a SMS message over a GSM modem is Error 26, Timeout when executing AT command:

-The main problem with the GSM modems over RS232 is that they mostly expect flow control - they use signals like RTS, CTS etc. The PLCs have, because of number of available processor pins, only RX, TX, and GND available at their Cannon9 connectors.
+First, you can check that the SIM card works and supports sending SMS (not only for data).
+Sometimes the operator requires to make a call to activate the card in the system.
+So test the sim in the mobile, send an sms and if it's ok, continue with the modem.
+The main problem with the GSM modems over RS232 is that they mostly expect flow control - they use signals like RTS, CTS etc. Some PLCs have, because of number of available processor pins, only RX, TX, and GND available at their Cannon9 connectors.
+Controllers running on Linux, e.g. markMX, markMX2, mark320, etc. have these signals and it is only necessary to select RTS/CTS flow control in the IDE.

 So, the first thing is to get the proper modem cable.